andre-yai/Udacity_OpenStreetMap/README.md

 ## Ideas to Improve the dataset:

 	- As showed above the dataset contained some points from others cities (like Santos) it will be nice it had some way to verify the new points when they are created.
 Google Maps could be used in this process.
+But this may also cause a legal issue or something like that since it is using data from another source

 	- Due to the low number of users contributions to Open Street Map I think that another idea would be if it had an app with gamifications to incentivate differents users to contribute to the system.
+Alhough it can improve the participation of new users the developer that creates the app may have collected the data and use to another task.

 References: